oxyno-zeta/s3-proxy/docs/configuration.md

 ## AuthConfiguration

+Note:

+OIDC authentication will be used in priority if the 2 authentication configurations are set.
+Basic auth will be ignored in this case.

 | Key   | Type                                              | Default | Description              |
 | ----- | ------------------------------------------------- | ------- | ------------------------ |
 | basic | [BasicAuthConfiguration](#basicauthconfiguration) | None    | Basic auth configuration |